Family-Focused, Compassionate Representation

 • If a child is approaching his or her senior year in high school, a move should generally not be permitted until after graduation;

-• The ability of the non-custodial parent to move;
+• The ability of the noncustodial parent to move;

 • Any other factor bearing on the children’s best interest.

-The weight the Court will place upon any of the above mentioned factors will vary from case to case so it is important that you and your attorney discuss each factor to determine how to present your case to the Court.
+The weight the court will place upon any of the above mentioned factors will vary from case to case, so it is important that you and your attorney discuss each factor to determine how to present your case to the court.